binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Features that Stand Out**

-They are also listed on the github repository.
+They are also listed on the GitHub repository.
 Just beware of some of the caveats.
 Like for the [load balancing](https://github.com/Unitech/pm2#load-balancing--0s-reload-downtime): “_we recommend the use of node#0.12.0+ or node#0.11.16+.
 We do not support node#0.10.*'s cluster module anymore_”.
 0.11.16 is unstable, but hang-on, I thought PM2 was a “production” process manager?
 OK, so were happy to mix unstable in with something we label as production?

 On top of NodeJS, PM2 will run the following scripts: bash, python, ruby, coffee, php, perl.